Science!

 Say What?

-Plus, the environment plays a big role too.
-Things like nutrition, the mother's health, and even how the twins are positioned in the womb can lead to differences in how they grow and develop.
-It's a big reminder of how complex human biology is, showing that even the most identical twins can turn out differently due to all these factors.
+The environment plays a big role in development too.
+Things like nutrition, the mom's health, and how the twins are positioned in the womb all contribute to their differences.
+This complexity in human biology shows that even identical twins can be quite different because of genetic and environmental interactions.

 Zipping Along